 - Money transfers: You can transfer money to other people, but the fees are expensive, ranging from $4.99 to $16.99, depending on the amount.

-- Card reloads: You can add money to the card with direct deposit, by depositing a check using a mobile app, by transferring money from a linked bank account, linking your debit card, or by loading cash at one of 45,000 participating locations at retailers like Walmart and 7-Eleven.
+- Card reloads: You can add money to the card with direct deposit, by depositing a check using a mobile app, by transferring money from a linked bank account, by linking your debit card or by loading cash at one of 45,000 participating locations at retailers like Walmart and 7-Eleven.

 - Free subaccounts: If you’ll be using this card with family members, you can create subaccounts for anyone 13 and older without paying an additional fee.
 Subaccounts allow you to control the amount of money available and monitor activity on the card, which can be helpful if you’re using this for your kids.

-- Purchase protection: For up to 120 days after purchase, eligible items are covered for up to $1,000 of purchase protection, protecting you from losing money on a damaged or stolen item.
+- Purchase protection: For up to 120 days after purchase (90 days for New York residents), eligible items are covered for up to $1,000 of purchase protection, protecting you from losing money on a damaged or stolen item.

 - Mobile check deposit: If you deposit money with a check using the Mobile Check Capture feature, be prepared to pay a fee or wait to access your money.
 You can pay a 1% or 5% fee to access the money within minutes.
 If you don’t want to pay the fee, you’ll need to wait 10 days before you can use that cash.